awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker.md

 After testing your application locally, deploy it to an Elastic Beanstalk environment\.
 Elastic Beanstalk uses the instructions in your `Dockerfile` to build and run the image\.

-Use the EB CLI to create an environment and deploy your application\.
+Use the eb create command to create an environment and deploy your application\.

 ```
 ~/eb-docker-flask$ eb create environment-name
 ```

-Once your environment has launched, use eb open to view it in a web browser\.
+After your environment launches, use the eb open command to view it in a web browser\.

 ```
 ~/eb-docker-flask$ eb open